baker-fi/bakerfi-contracts/doc/core/strategies/AAVEv3StrategyAny.md

 function _convertFromWETH(uint256 amount) internal virtual returns (uint256)
 ```

-_Internal function to convert the specified amount from WETH to the underlying collateral.
+_Internal function to convert the specified amount from WETH to the underlying assert cbETH, wstETH, rETH.

 This function is virtual and intended to be overridden in derived contracts for customized implementation._